dergeberl/kubeteach/README.md

 #### Status

-The `exerciseSet` status contains some metadata information if the tasks.
+The `ExerciseSet` status contains some metadata information of the tasks.

 ```yaml
 ...